 - To identify key practices and areas within our industry where the CFC can lead in affecting change to combat systemic racism;

 - To clarify key strategic priorities and operating functions of The Advisory beyond Year 1; and

 - To outline a process for succession planning for The Advisory itself, including future member recruitment or nomination strategies.

 Members are asked to make a one-year commitment to The Alumni Advisory, and will be contracted and paid for a one year, part-time commitment.
-Advisory members will rotate from year to year with ideally two members remaining on for a second term to help with continuity.
+Advisory members will rotate from year to year.
+Ideally, if circumstances allow, two members will remain on for a second term to help with continuity.

 We are rotating members because we see this as another point of meaningful engagement with our mid-senior level alumni, outside of the board, and to allow for change to include an expanding array of our alumni as we move forward.